pberkel/caddy-storage-redis/README.md

 ```
 Failover mode also supports the `route_by_latency` and `route_randomly` cluster configuration parameters.

-Optionally, if your Sentinal servers require authentication, you can specify the `password_sentinel` parameter.
+Optionally, if your Sentinal servers require authentication, you can specify the `password_sentinal` parameter.

 ### Enabling TLS